telecasteren/telecasteren/README.md

 ### Work:

 I'm a **Onboarding manager** for a software company called Cubit, delivering **Audit Caseflow Systems** for Governmental bodies.
-There I'm in charge of handling new incoming clients and their data.
-So I dive into different relational databases with SQL, Docker and C#(as a C#-reader, I'm not a C#-writer---yet😉), tackling problems on a steady basis.
+There I'm in charge of handling new incoming clients and see to their data is being converted efficiently.
+So I dive into different databases, tackling problems on a steady basis.

 ### School:<br/>